Last Updated on

 There's a brief learning curve, and then you're on to creating your site.
 That's a quick process, by the way.
 Using WordPress templates is no great investment of time.
 Even integrating WordPress with your web host of choice is a breeze in most cases.

-On the featured page alone you've got options like Akismet.
+On the featured page alone you'll find some of the best plugins for WordPress blogs like Akismet.
 It can check your comments to identify which ones are spam.
-Then there's the ever popular Yoast SEO.
+Then there's the ever-popular Rank Math.
 It helps you optimize your content for that coveted boost in search engine rankings.

 With so many people using WordPress, all the tips and tricks are part of the collective knowledge base.
-The community is more than happy to share these secrets with newcomers, as a trip to the forum will testify.
+The community is more than happy to share these secrets with newcomers, as a trip to the WordPress support forum will confirm.